bkeelapudi/Adtech-tech-teaching-assistant/blog_post.md

     participant KB as Knowledge Base
     participant RF as Response Formatter

-    U->>S: "What is the difference between DSP and SSP?"
+    U->>S: What is the difference between DSP and SSP?
     S->>A: handle_message()
     A->>SA: process_message()